tarek102/capstone-project-Jamming-page/README.md

 # Jamming project

-> This project is about guitar jamming event, where guitar players gather and play the guitar and improvise together.
+> This project is about a guitar jamming event, where guitar players gather and play the guitar and improvise together.

 ## Built With